move-language/move/language/tools/move-mv-llvm-compiler/README.md

 The llvm-compiler uses [Inkwell](https://github.com/TheDan64/inkwell) (Safe Rust bindings to LLVM's C API) to generate llvm bitcode for Move IR.

-## Dependencies:
+## Setup

+Building requires a local build of [`llvm-project`](https://github.com/solana-labs/llvm-project) from Solana's fork that supports the Solana variant of eBPF, and testing requires an installation of the Solana [`bpf-tools`](https://github.com/solana-labs/bpf-tools).

+Known working revisions of both:

-- llvm-project
+- llvm-project: commit `a0bf4d22b6af79f5f4d9a0b42ac3ef855e79b602`,
+  tag `15.0-2022-08-09`,
+  from the `solana-labs` repo
-- inkwell
+- bpf-tools: version `1.32`

+`bpf-tools` can be extracted from the binary release.

+Export two environment variables:

+- `LLVM_SYS_150_PREFIX` - the path to the LLVM build directory
+- `BPF_TOOLS_ROOT` - the path at which `bpf-tools` was extracted

 ## Testing

-This project contains two test suites: `ir-tests` and `move-ir-tests`.
+This project contains three test suites:

-The first converts Move IR (`.mvir`) to LLVM IR, and the second converts Move source (`.move`) to LLVM IR.
+- `ir-tests` - converts Move IR (`.mvir`) to LLVM IR,
-Both check the results against a reference IR file.
+- `move-ir-tests` - converts Move source (`.move`) to LLVM IR,
+- `rbpf-tests` - runs move as BPF in the `rbpf` VM.

 These test require the `move-ir-compiler` and `move-build` tools, which can be built with